How to Motivate Your Child to Read

 Motivational Tips Recommended by Our Readers

 - I make sure that books with higher reading levels have lots of illustrations and diagrams.
-Minecraft has been a great motivator.
 (Recommended by Nancy B. via Facebook)

 - Comic books!!
 (Recommended by Alaina K. via Facebook)

-- My oldest son got interested in reading when our local library got in a new section of graphic novels!
+- Graphic novels got my oldest son got interested in reading!
 (Recommended by Corrie via Facebook)

-- Creating fun and engaging activities that are tied to the themes or topics of the book can be a way for young learners to enjoy reading.
+- Creating fun and engaging activities that tie to the themes of a book your child is reading.
 (Recommended by Allyson via blog comment.)

-- I like to challenge my students to make up fun voices as we read.
-I do it too!
+- Challenge your child to make up fun voices as we read.
+(I do it too!)
 (Recommended by Anita via blog comment)

-- I use 1-page stories to get them past the fear of the story being too long.
-I even write my own 1-page stories using their names and their friends’ names to draw them into the story.
+- Use 1-page stories to get them past the fear of the story being too long.
+You can even write your own!
 (Recommended by Anita via blog comment)